oguzbilgener/noxious/README.md

 Noxious is fully compatible with Toxiproxy with the same REST API, so you can use the Toxiproxy CLI and all the existing [client libraries][clients] for Toxiproxy with noxious.

-A Rust client library as well as a CLI tool is also in active development.
+An async Rust client library is also available to interact with Noxious or Toxiproxy.

 [toxiproxy]: https://github.com/Shopify/toxiproxy